martynakiljan/-simulation-Material-Table-and-tests/README.md

 :pushpin: presentation of data with pagination

-:pushpin: the ability to filter the content [example from material-table](the ability to filter the content)
+:pushpin: the ability to filter the content [example from material-table](https://material-table.com/#/docs/features/filtering)

 :pushpin: possibility to sort data by column [example from material-table](https://material-table.com/#/docs/features/sorting)

 :pushpin: what is [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)

-:pushpin: of course, I also practiced: react: hooks
+:pushpin: I also practiced: react: hooks

 :pushpin: methods: sorting, filtering in JS